 Postural tachycardia syndrome (PoTS) is also a presentation alongside hEDS/HDS.
 PoTS involves a malfunction of the autonomic nervous system that causes an irregularly fast heartbeat when standing.
 Episodes of dizziness and fainting might also occur.
 For dancers with PoTS who experience occasional dizziness, Koskinen stresses a focus on electrolytes, “including foods rich in sodium and chloride can be a game-changer… you can get them easily by adding more salt to your food or adding sports drinks to your dance bag to sip before, during, or after class to replenish losses from sweat.”

-Last, an evaluation of both suspected and medically diagnosed food intolerances and allergies is encouraged especially if mast cell activation syndrome (MCAS) is suspected.
+Last, dancers should be wary of suggestions for food sensitivity and the need for elimination diets.
+Instead, medical evaluation (such as with an allergist) of suspected food intolerances and allergies is encouraged especially if mast cell activation syndrome (MCAS) is suspected.

 Hypermobile dancers: key takeaways